celsowhite/_s/README.md

 - Activate the theme.
 - Make sure node, sass and gulp are installed on your local machine.
 - Run npm install.
-- Update the proxy for browsersync so it points to your local URL.
 - Run gulp.
 - Start coding your new theme!